maieshadnan/password_generator/README.md

-# password_generator
+# Password
-A random password generator I use!
+A random password generator I use to sign up on sites!
+It's pretty good and I am satisfied from it.